This article highlights my journey through different laser engravers and goes over some things to consider before deciding on a machine.

 Would you anticipate expanding in the near future?

 The US made laser engravers are high quality, high precision workhorses that will last forever if properly maintained.
 Arguably the top two are ULS and Epilog.
-Other models include Trotec, Rabbit, Boss, and I’m sure there may be more.
+Other models include Trotec, Rabbit, Boss (Made in China but heavily supported in the US), and I’m sure there may be more.
 The price tags on US laser engravers can be intimidating especially if you are not running a full-fledged laser engraving business.
 They are worth it, however.
 If you have the money, spend it!

 The Chinese made laser engravers have no standards for quality, safety, or performance as a general rule.
 There are some exceptions with the high-end China lasers and the build quality of the Chinese lasers seems to be getting better on some levels.